virbula/proxmox-backup/docs/storage.rst

 Verify, Prune and Garbage Collection jobs are skipped if the removable datastore is not mounted when they are scheduled.
 Sync jobs start, but fail with an error saying the datastore was not mounted.
-The reason is that syncs not happening as scheduled should at least be noticable.
+The reason is that syncs not happening as scheduled should at least be noticeable.

 Managing Datastores
 ^^^^^^^^^^^^^^^^^^^